 Your information should be very usefull for me, and our investigation team of the University.
 Of course this information won’t be used for profit goals, publicities, or any other issue.
 It is nothing but an investigation assignment in name of the University.

 What a fascinating subject it is that you are studying.
 Methods engineering and work measurement is a topic that I have read about extensively.
-It is a highly value technique to use in industry.
+It is a highly valuable technique to use in industry.
 In response to your request, there is some guidance I can offer you from real workplace situations.

 You should look closely at manufacturers that use the Lean Manufacturing practice of Single Minute Exchange of Dies (SMED).
 It is all about the least time wasteful way to do a task.